Higher Haantjes Brackets and Integrability: Introduction

-Our second goal is to clarify the geometric meaning of the generalized tensors of higher level \cite{KS2017}, \cite{TT2017}.
-Indeed, in Theorem \ref{theo:triangular} of Section 5 we prove a very general result: the vanishing of the generalized Nijenhuis torsion $\mathcal{\tau}^{(n-1)}_{\boldsymbol{A}}(X,Y)=0$ of level $(n-1)$ of a nilpotent operator field $A$ on a manifold of dimension $n$ is necessary for the existence of a local chart where the operator field takes a triangular form (see eq. \eqref{Anoper}).
+Our second goal is to clarify the geometric meaning of the ``generalized Nijenhuis torsions'' of higher level introduced in \cite{KS2017}, \cite{TT2017}.
+In Section 5 (Proposition \ref{theo:triangular} and Corollary \ref{cor:ntriangular}) we prove that the vanishing of the generalized Nijenhuis torsion $\mathcal{\tau}^{(n-1)}_{\boldsymbol{A}}(X,Y)=0$ of level $(n-1)$ of a nilcyclic (i.e. both nilpotent and cyclic) operator field $\bs{A}$ on a manifold of dimension $n$ is necessary for the existence of a local chart where $\bs{A}$ takes a triangular form (see Eq. \eqref{Anoper}).

-This statement has naturally inspired us a similar conjecture for the binary case: the vanishing of the generalized Haantjes binary tensor of level $(n-1)$ of two nilpotent fields of operators on a manifold of dimension $n$ is necessary for the existence of a local chart allowing us to put them in a triangular form.

-The main theorem of the present work, Theorem \ref{th:MainR} of Section 6, concerns the integrability properties of the generalized eigen-distributions of an operator field.
-A seminal result, due to Haantjes, states that in the case of a semisimple operator field, a \textit{necessary and sufficient} condition for the Frobenius integrability of its eigen-distributions of constant rank is that its Haantjes tensor identically vanishes.
-However, in the general case of a non-semisimple operator with generalized eigen-distributions, the previous condition is only \textit{sufficient}.
-Thus, in cases when the Haantjes tensor of the operator is not zero, no conclusion can be drawn about integrability.
+The main theorem of the present work, Theorem \ref{th:MainR} of Section 6, concerns the integrability properties of the generalized eigen-distributions (i.e., distributions of generalized eigenvector fields) of an operator field.
+A seminal result, due to Haantjes \cite{Haa1955}, states that in the case of a \textit{semisimple} operator field, a \textit{necessary and sufficient} condition for the Frobenius integrability of its eigen-distributions of constant rank is that its Haantjes tensor identically vanishes.
+However, in the general case of a \textit{non-semisimple} operator, the previous condition is only \textit{sufficient}.
+Thus, for the infinite class of operators whose Haantjes tensor is not vanishing, no conclusion can be drawn about integrability of their eigen-distributions.

-Our main theorem fills precisely this gap.
-Indeed, we shall prove that the vanishing of a generalized Nijenhuis tensor $\mathcal{\tau}^{(m)}_{\boldsymbol{A}}(X,Y)$ of level $m$ for some integer $m\geq 1$ provides a sufficient condition for the integrability of the eigen-distributions of an operator field $\bs{A}$, as well as of all of the semidirect sums.
-Since the latter condition is weaker than the vanishing of the Haantjes tensor, we can prove the Frobenius integrability of the eigen-distributions of operator fields in situations their Haantjes tensor is not zero.
-We wish to remark that the interest of our result, in the spirit of Haantjes's theorem, relies crucially on the fact that no knowledge of the spectrum of the operator nor of its eigen-distributions is required.
+Our main theorem fills this gap.
+Indeed, we shall prove that the vanishing of a generalized Nijenhuis torsion $\mathcal{\tau}^{(m)}_{\boldsymbol{A}}(X,Y)$ of level $m$ for some integer $m\geq 1$ provides us with a sufficient condition for the integrability of the generalized eigen-distributions of a given operator field $\bs{A}$.
+In addition, it ensures the integrability of all of their \textit{direct sums}.
+Thus, we are able to construct a \textit{tensorial test} for Frobenius integrability of a very large class of operator fields, which significantly extends the applicability of the original Haantjes torsion criterion.